Saint Augustin, Madagascar

+History

+England's Courteen association attempted to sponsor a colony nearby in 1645 but by 1646 famine, disease, and conflict with the Malagasy drove the English settlers away and the colony failed.
+Pirates such as John Pro, Thomas White, Samuel Burgess, and John Halsey frequented the area in the early 18th century.
+Ex-pirate John Rivers established a pirate settlement at Saint Augustin, resupplying passing ships for a fee and trading in slaves; his trading post lasted from 1686 until his death in 1719.

+Demographics

-Primary and junior level secondary education are available in town.
-The majority 60% of the population works in fishing.
+The majority 60% of the population work in fishing.
 23% are farmers, while an additional 10% receives their livelihood from raising livestock.
 The most important crops are sweet potatoes and rice; also lima beans is an important agricultural product.
 Services provide employment for 7% of the population.

-England's Courteen association attempted to sponsor a colony nearby in 1645 but by 1646 famine, disease, and conflict with the Malagasy drove the English settlers away and the colony failed.
-Pirates such as John Pro, Thomas White, Samuel Burgess, and John Halsey frequented the area in the early 18th century.
-Ex-pirate John Rivers established a pirate settlement at Saint Augustin, resupplying passing ships for a fee and trading in slaves; his trading post lasted from 1686 until his death in 1719.
+Education

+Primary and junior level secondary education are available in town.

 Geography

 It is situated south of Toliara (Tuléar) at the mouth of the Onilahy River to the Bay of Saint-Augustin and the Indian Ocean.

+There used to be a ferry over the Onilahy to Soalara but it broke down.
+It is necessary to take small outrigger canoes or to make the trip around the bay (250 km) since 2021.